zoolanders/documentation/src/pages/essentials-for-yoothemepro/oauth-keys-secrets.md

 ---

+## Auth Driver

+Every auth requires an **Auth Driver** that will manage the authentication workflow or specify the secrets to be stored.
+Common [Auth Drivers](./auth/drivers) are provided out of the box while is also possible to register custom ones.

+---

 ## OAuth

-This is the process where you authenticate to 3rd party services using the **OAuth** protocol and grant [ZOOlanders OAuth App](#zoolanders-oauth-app), or your **Auth App**, permissions to access content or act on your behalf.
+This is the process where you authenticate to 3rd party services using the **OAuth** protocol and grant [ZOOlanders OAuth App](#zoolanders-oauth-app), or your [Custom OAuth App](#custom-oauth-app), permissions to access content or act on your behalf.

 {% image %}
 ![OAuth](/assets/ytp/auths-oauth.webp)